djbradyAtOpticalSciencesArizona/physicsAwareTransformer/README.md

 Official respository for *Array Camera Image Fusion using Physics-Aware Transformers*.

 ## TODOs
-* change name of the model in model.py
+* upload dataset -> waiting for UA reData approval
-* upload dataset or workflow to generate dataset (blender -> Blender2K -> blender_train)
+* add details to generate dataset
 * HPC requirements.txt
 * document the repository and add comments

+## Data synthesis
+Tested on Blender 2.92.0.
+Load put-together.py, change paths to the local machine. and run the script.

 ## Train